xiongmaotv/open-mccree/readme.md

 - Demux Flv format video.
 - Remux H264 and AAC to Mp4 format.
 - Playback through the web MediaSource Extension.
-- mse plugin
+- Mse plugin
-- support hevc codec.
+- Support hevc codec.
-- XY and Tencent P2P.
+- Support XY and Tencent P2P.

 The following features will be supported soon: